-The element that makes some people sing nicely and others poorly is problems with pitch accuracy, which is also called intonation.
+Another very important element that makes some people sing nicely and others poorly is problems with pitch accuracy, which is also called intonation.
 Pitch can be understood as the ‘sharpness’ of a voice; female voices are typically higher pitched than male voices.
 Pitch is measured in cents; 1 semitone is made up of 100 cents, which is equivalent to one-twelfth of an octave.

 Pitch errors can be regarded as the difference in the number of cents of the sung tone from the intended tone.
-If your tone is off the intended tone by more than 50 cents, then your singing would likely be considered “bad.”
+If your tone is off the intended tone by more than 50 cents, then your singing would likely be considered “bad”.

 Why Does This Happen?

 It all comes down to those tricky activities of the brain.
 The problem with the brain lies in not being able to adjust its activities against a particular target (which, in this case, is a particular tone).
 That may be a bit confusing, so let’s break it down a little further.